shtuk41/PDHConsole/README.md

 # PDHConsole

-Software for logging hardware performenace counters from multiple nodes in a cluster.
+Software for logging hardware performance counters from multiple nodes in a cluster.
 It is based on PDH library.

 1. Add counters.
 <img src="README/configuration.png" alt="Screenshot">